 Finding: Complies as Proposed.
-The proposed amendments include changes to Chapter 13.12 of the City Code; however, they do not include changes to the City's recently adopted stormwater and grading standards, design manuals or review processes, which will continue to apply to all development authorized by these amendments.
+The proposed amendments include changes to Chapter 13.12 of the City Code; however, they do not include changes to the City's recently adopted stormwater and grading standards, design manuals or review processes, which will continue to apply to all development authorized by these amendments to ensure that no drainage resulting from development could affect water quality.
 Changes to Chapter 13.12 are only administrative in nature.
-The entirety of code revisions does not change, reduce, or minimize the current Stormwater and Grading Standards.
+The entirety of code revisions does not change, reduce, or minimize the current Stormwater and Grading Standards or the protections that they provide.
 The City of Oregon City's adopted 2015 Stormwater and Grading Design Standards are implemented for all property meeting the requirements found in OCMC 13.12.50.
 Changes to lot coverage requirements in the zoning code do not change the applicability of these requirements.
 Further, the City's existing program to protect the inventoried Goal 5 resources will continue to be adequate to assure that additional development authorized through these amendments will not conflict.
 Oregon City Stormwater Management Standards and National Pollutant Discharge Elimination System ("NPDES") MS-4 permit, combined with Oregon City Municipal Code Chapters 17.47 and 17.49, providing for control of erosion and sediment and the Natural Resource Overlay zoning district, and the City's 2015 Stormwater and Grading Design Standards, which are not amended through this proposal, will assure that water quality, water quantity, and water velocity will be maintained, notwithstanding any additional increases in the stormwater flows caused by additional development.
 The proposal is therefore consistent with this policy.